szpajder/dumpvdl2/README.md

 It basically comes down to three things:

-1. The signal has to be strong enough (preferably 20 dB over noise floor, or better)
+###### The signal has to be strong enough (preferably 20 dB over noise floor, or better)

 - set your tuner gain quite high.
 I get good results with 42 dB for RTLSDR and 100 dB for Mirics dongles.

 - check SDR Console with the same gain setting - do you see data bursts clearly? (they are very short, like pops).

-  - if your DC spike is very high, set the center frequency manually to dodge it (use `--centerfreq` option for `dumpvdl2`).
+- if your DC spike is very high, set the center frequency manually to dodge it (use `--centerfreq` option).

 - RTL dongles are cheap - some of them have higher noise figure than others.
-If you have several of them at hand, just try another one.
+If you have several dongles at hand, just try another one.

 To verify that the signal strength is enough for the squelch to open, do the following:

 - Go to `dumpvdl2` source directory

 - Recompile with debug output enabled:

         make clean
         make <your_make_options> DEBUG=1

 - Run the program as usual.
 It will display debugging info to standard error.
 Every second or so the current noise floor estimate will be printed:
 ```
 process_samples(): noise_floor: 0.006000
 process_samples(): noise_floor: 0.005624
 process_samples(): noise_floor: 0.005478
 ```
 - If you only see these lines and nothing else, it means there is no transmission on the configured channel - or there is, but it's not strong enough for the squelch to open.
-If you see a lot of other stuff as well - that's good, messages describe various stages of frame decoding and you can figure out, how it's doing and where it fails.
+If you see a lot of other debug messages, that's good, they describe various stages of frame decoding and you can figure out, how it's doing and where it fails.
 However if the squelch opens all the time, several times a second and there are still no messages, it means your gain is probably set too high and the receiver front end is saturated.
 Reduce the gain a bit (like 1-2 dB) and see if it helps.

-2. Tuned frequency has to be correct
+###### Tuned frequency has to be correct

 - initially, just don't set it manually, use the default of 136.975 MHz.

-3. PPM correction setting has to be accurate
+###### PPM correction setting has to be accurate

 - oscillators in cheap receivers are not 100% accurate.
 It is usually necessary to introduce manual correction to get precise tuning.
 There is no one-size-fits-all correction value - it is receiver-specific.
 See next question.

 ##### How do I estimate PPM correction value for my dongle?